What Are SSL Certificates?

 A Wildcard Domain Validation (DV) SSL certificate serves a primary domain name and an unlimited number of its subdomains.
 For example, if you bought a Wildcard SSL for example.com, it can also be applied to its subdomains such as mail.example.com and blog.example.com.

-SSL certificates can be obtained from your .creditunion domain name registrar.
+SSL certificates can be obtained from your .creditunion domain name registrar or .coop domain name registrar.